TFTomSun/RazorClassLibraryBuildPerformanceIssue/README.md

 Scenario 2:
-* Make a little change in the ExampleJsInterop.cs of the RazorClassLibrary1 project.
+* Make a little change in the ExampleJsInterop.cs of the DirectConsumerClassLibrary project.
-* build RazorClassLibraryConsumer
+* build IndirectConsumerClassLibrary
-* Issue: the project with many assets is up to date, wasn't build, but the assets still affect the build time of the other project significantly
+* Issue: the project with many assets is up to date and wasn't build, the final app is also not built, but the assets still affect the build time of the library projects significantly